 Hi and welcome to our site.
 It’s great to see you here.

-We are the site that does full and complete spin bike reviews.
+We are the site that does full and complete exercise bike reviews.
 We look at them from all angles so you get everything you need to know in one place.
-There is no need to hopping all over the web to get the full picture.

 We don’t always have the spin bikes to use ourselves but instead we completely investigate each bike.
 By doing this we can express an unbiased and independent opinion on the bikes in our articles that are backed by thorough research.